CLASSES & WORKSHOPS

 Home to multiple resident artists working in individual studio spaces, 42 Maple houses The Gallery @ 42 Maple, which hosts artist receptions on the First Friday of each month and curates a handful of open call, themed art shows throughout the year.
 42 Maple is also home to Lost Dog Salon: Manupelli Student Gallery.
 Through partnerships with area art educators, 42 Maple gives young artists the opportunity to display their work and experience their first artist receptions alongside more seasoned artists.

 Like many art projects, 42 Maple is a work in progress.
 One unique element of this building is its continuously working mechanical pendulum clock.
-This clock tower, one of the few in the state of New Hampshire that is still operated with weight and pendulum, is an E. Howard Clock made sometime in the late 1800’s.
+This clock tower, one of the few in the state of New Hampshire that is still operated with weights and pendulum, is an E. Howard Clock made sometime in the late 1800’s.
 It is a three face clock and had a weight winding electric motor added early last century by E. Howard clocks.